Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Inference for CATT

-Here we make explicit the dependence of $\hat{\DR}_{p,g,t,\delta}^{\nev}(z)$ on the polynomial order $p$ to consider its different candidates.
-Importantly, we use the same polynomial order $p$ and the same bandwidth $h$ for computing $\hat \mu_{\hat A}(z)$, $\hat \mu_{\hat R}(z)$, and $\hat \mu_G(z)$, which plays an essential role in constructing the critical value.
-To construct the UCB over $z \in \mathcal{I}$, the bandwidth $h$ should not depend on $z$, but can potentially vary with $g$ and $t$ (see Remarks \ref{remark:uniform} and \ref{remark:bandwidth} for further discussion).
+By condition (i), we require a common bandwidth $h$ over the estimation of $\mu_G(z)$, $\mu_R(z)$, and $\mu_A(z)$, which plays an essential role in constructing the critical value.
+The common bandwidth $h$ should not depend on $(g, t, z)$ for our uniform inference.
+See Section \ref{subsec:bandwidth} and Remark \ref{remark:uniform} for further discussion of bandwidth selection.